The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Observations and data reduction

 To obtain another indication of whether a candidate is a true positive, they are passed onto \textsc{fetch} \citep{aab+2020} to obtain a score resembling the probability with which this deep-learning classifier determined a candidate to be a true transient. \textsc{fetch} provides eleven network architectures (models $a$ to $k$) to calculate these probabilities with.
 Each candidate is evaluated by every model.
 If the averaged probability of all eleven models exceeds 0.5, the candidate is logged as being detected by \textsc{fetch} in a separate text file together with the letters of the models that returned a probability of $\geq$0.5 for that candidate.
-The averaged probability of all models is taken to make \textsc{fetch}'s classification more robust, like what has been recommended by \citet{aab+2020}.
+The averaged probability of all models is taken to make \textsc{fetch}'s classification more robust, which has been recommended by \citet{aab+2020}.
 In this way, the human assessments are made more reliable whenever the \textsc{fetch} results are consulted during the human evaluation of candidates, because the visual inspection of a candidate proved indecisive.
 These results then provide another indication of the authenticity of a candidate.

-\item Candidates deemed real through human inspection are added to the SQLite database of the HTRU-North SP search that keeps track of the progress and results of the search.
-For candidates with an S/N > 8, their PT's beam files and \heim\ candidate lists are saved. \end{enumerate}
+Finally, the candidates deemed real through human inspection are added to the SQLite database of the HTRU-North SP search that keeps track of the progress and results of the search.
+For candidates with an S/N > 8, their PT's beam files and \heim\ candidate lists are saved.

-In contrast to other surveys \citep{als+2020,chg+2022,myw+2022,tpp+2024}, \textsc{fetch} is not used to pre-select candidates for human evaluation in step 6, but as a tool to guide this evaluation.
+In contrast to other surveys \citep{als+2020,chg+2022,myw+2022,tpp+2024}, \textsc{fetch} is not used to pre-select candidates for human evaluation in the second to last step, but as a tool to guide this evaluation.
 This is done to allow for the discovery of unexpected signals, which would have potentially been selected against by \textsc{fetch} as its models are trained to detect FRB-like transients.
 New transient phenomena need not be FRB-like.